 - An Ecosystem Vulnerability Assessment and Synthesis was created to evaluate key ecosystem vulnerabilities in northern Wisconsin under a range of future climate uncertainty using existing models and information.
-Three additional vulnerability assessments are in development.

 - A Mitigation Assessment was developed to consider the potential for different forest carbon mitigation options in northern Wisconsin.
-A final version of the Mitigation Assessment will be released in early 2014.

 - Partnership efforts are vital in all Northwoods Framework activities.
 As part of the initial activities in Wisconsin, the Shared Landscapes Initiative and Science Applications and Needs workshops helped launch new partnerships.

 - Climate change science applications and needs in forest ecosystem management: a workshop organized as part of the northern Wisconsin Climate Change Response Framework Project summarizes key findings from the 2010 Climate Change Science Applications and Needs workshop for northern Wisconsin.